phetsims/projectile-motion/README.md

 npm install
 ```

-(3) Change directory to chipper `cd ../chipper/`, then transpile the code to JavaScript by
+(3) Transpile the TypeScript code to JavaScript by running `grunt output-js-project --watch`.
-running `node js/scripts/transpile.js --watch`.
 This starts a file-watching process that will automatically transpile
 new or changed files.

 (4) In a new terminal/command prompt, start an http-server